 It is recognised that not every occupation/activity on a construction site will be covered by a competence card.
 From first principles employers have a duty to ensure whatever information, instruction, training and supervision is necessary to ensure employees health and safety at work.

-Operatives carrying out plant and vehicle marshal duties whilst on site must have attended a recognised vehicle marshal training course
+Operatives carrying out plant and vehicle marshal duties whilst on site must have attended a vehicle marshal training course to a recognised industry standard

 4.2.3 Ground Investigation